jesteffes/personal-assistant/README.md

 To interact with the Personal Assistant app right click on the link below to open in a new tab.

-Then click on the green Run button and follow the prompts.
+Navigate to the Console tab, click on the green Run button and follow the prompts.

 https://replit.com/@jsteffes1/personal-assistant